Sonukr/react-gitbook/lectures/01-react/07_props.md

 > Check it out!
 You should be able to browse to http://localhost:3000 to view this change!

-##### What about... multiple props passed from an object?
+##### What about... multiple props _passed in as an object_?

-If we have many props, it might get difficult to keep track in the render function itself.
-Instead, something we can do is hold our values in an object, and then just pass props to the component from that object.
-Let's look.
+If we have many props, it might get difficult to keep track when we're passing everything in to  render a component.
+A better practice is to organize values in an object and then pass props to the component from that object.
+Let's see this strategy.

-Currently, in index.js, we are directly putting Nick's name and age into the ReactDOM.render() call.
-Instead, we'll create an object that holds Nick's name and age, making it clearer for other developers to change in the future.
-In your index.js file, below the imports, add the object definition:
+Currently, in `index.js`, we are directly putting Nick's name and age into the `ReactDOM.render` call.
+Instead, we'll create an object that holds Nick's name and age, making it clearer for other developers and easier to change in the future.
+In your `index.js file`, below the `import`s, add this object definition:

 ``` js
 var person = {